ProBeat: Google should have picked Microsoft’s app store principles over Apple’s

 Last week, Google doubled down on its stance by saying that a) Android supports different app stores (unlike iOS) and that b) Google would enforce its 30% cut on digital items (like Apple does).
 Since there’s no way Apple is going allow third-party app stores on iOS, Google decided to present Android as the lesser of two evils to ensure it could keep printing cash.
 That gamble could very well pay off, but Google should have taken the “don’t be evil” route and adopted Microsoft’s stance first.

 Epic kicked off this whole saga on August 13 by updating Fortnite for Android and iOS to use its own billing service, resulting in Apple and Google deleting the game from their mobile app stores.
 Epic then turned around and sued both tech giants.
-The lawsuits could define how all developers, from individuals to massive corporations, distribute apps and games not just on the world’s duopoly of mobile operating systems, but as Microsoft has signaled, on computing devices in general.
+The lawsuits could define how all developers, from individuals to massive corporations, distribute apps and games not just on the world’s duopoly of mobile operating systems, but, as Microsoft has signaled, on computing devices in general.

 Here are Microsoft’s app store principles: